openstack-infra/zuul/doc/source/user/config.rst

       be a positive integer value.
 A value of ``0`` disables rate limiting on the DependentPipelineManager.
 Default: ``20``.

-   .. zuul:attr:: window-floor
+   .. attr:: window-floor

       Dependent pipeline managers only.
 This is the minimum value for the window described above.
 Should be a positive non zero integer value.
 Default: ``3``.

-   .. zuul:attr:: window-increase-type
+   .. attr:: window-increase-type

       Dependent pipeline managers only.
 This value describes how the window should grow when changes are successfully merged by